C.F. Martin used many bridge designs on his guitars. Here we

 notched.
 The long through-cut saddles appear soon after.

-The first of the through-cut saddles may have been on bridges purchased by Martin from Chicago in 1916.
+The first of the through-cut saddles may have been on bridges

-Martin switched back to the short saddle
+Martin switched back to the short saddle in 1965.

 During the boom years of the Hawaiian craze, as Martin was struggling